pg-spot-ops/pg-spot-operator/README.md

 # PG Spot Operator [Community Edition]

-Think of it as RDS, but at a fraction of the cost!
-Typical [savings](https://aws.amazon.com/ec2/spot/pricing/) are around 5x compared to [RDS](https://aws.amazon.com/rds/postgresql/pricing/).
+Think of it as one-liner RDS, but at a fraction of the cost!
+Typical [savings](https://aws.amazon.com/ec2/spot/pricing/) are around
+5x compared to [RDS](https://aws.amazon.com/rds/postgresql/pricing/).

 Obviously not mean for all projects as a general RDS replacement, as utilizing Spot instances means one can be interrupted